sahlet-official/userlog/Specification/Design/DesignerView/Iteration2.md

-This document is the result of the second iteration of creating a UI interface for the ButtonLog application.
+This document is the result of the second iteration of creating a UI interface for the Buttonlog application.

 As a result of the this iteration, the following design option was proposed: